maybeanerd/iu-tech-talk/slides.md

   participant B as Instance B, Actor B1

   A->>B: Activity: CREATE(note) - signed
-  Note over B: B wants to verify the signature
-  B-->>A: GET public key of A1
+  Note over B: B either already has the public key of A1, or needs to fetch it B-->>A: GET public key of A1 - unsigned
   Note over B: B verifies the signature using the public key B-->>A: 201 OK